-Although only about 42 percent of U.S. residents own a passport, those who do have one use it often.
+Although only about 42 percent of U.S. residents own a passport, those with one use it often (Telegraph).
 And let’s not forget that even if you don’t have a passport, travel within the U.S. offers plenty of jet-setting opportunities!

 If you’re a frequent flyer (or road-tripper), you probably spend a limited amount of time at home.
 And when you’re not home often, it’s tempting to feel like there’s no point in decorating.
-However, the right travel decor can make every home respite you take feel great, even if it’s brief.
+However, the right travel decor can make every home respite you take feel great, even briefly.

 Ready to try some new travel decor ideas?
 Here are our favorites right now!

 The world abounds with travel-themed artwork.
 But even better, why not display something authentic from a place you love to visit?

 You can buy art while you’re on your trip and pack it to bring it home.
 But if that’s too much hassle, you can also search online marketplaces for authentic artwork that’s ready to be shipped to you.